 Bulgersteyn Castle

-Bulgersteyn Castle is a former castle which was situated in the city of Rotterdam, in the province of South Holland in the Netherlands.
+Bulgersteyn Castle was a former castle that was situated in the city of Rotterdam, in the province of South Holland in the Netherlands.

-Bulgersteyn was first mentioned in 1333 when a residence with some 5 hectares of land was pawned from the Count of Holland by Diederiek die Visser.
-At that time it was situated directly next to the town of Rotterdam, on a small moated island.
-During the next decades the medieval town was expanding and by 1358 the castle was already situated within the city walls.
-At that time Johanna van Teijlingen was mentioned as Lady of Bulgersteyn.
-The site was called a 'castle' for the first time in 1390.
+Bulgersteyn was first mentioned in 1333 when a residence with about 5 hectares of land was pawned from the Count of Holland by Diederiek die Visser.
+At that time, it was located directly next to the town of Rotterdam, on a small moated island.
+Over the following decades, the medieval town expanded, and by 1358, the castle was already inside the city walls.
+Johanna van Teijlingen was mentioned as Lady of Bulgersteyn during that period.
+The site was first called a 'castle' in 1390.

-Because of the growing powers of the town at the expense of the feudal owners of the castle, Bulgersteyn Castle fell into neglect during the 15th century.
-In 1449 it was described as being considerably dilapidated and in 1488 it was destroyed when Frans van Brederode conquered Rotterdam, during the Hook and Cod Wars.
+Because of the increasing power of the town at the expense of the feudal owners of the castle, Bulgersteyn Castle fell into neglect during the 15th century.
+In 1449, it was described as quite dilapidated, and in 1488, it was destroyed when Frans van Brederode conquered Rotterdam during the Hook and Cod Wars.

-Apparently some parts of the castle survived, as a part of it was still used for habitation in 1550.
-By 1560 the castle had disappeared and only its foundations and minor ruins remained.
-During the 17th century everything disappeared under the growing city.
+Apparently, some parts of the castle survived, as part of it was still used for habitation in 1550.
+By 1560, the castle had vanished, leaving only its foundations and minor ruins.
+Throughout the 17th century, everything was removed as the city grew.

 Gallery